-Some works were created by Julie during visits to Broadgate Tower while others feature nearby Liverpool Street Station and relate to her role as Crossrail Artist-in-Residence combining views of contemporary London with those of the archaeological discoveries of Bedlam alongside scenes of regeneration of the City.
+Capturing London showcases several series of artwork including cityscapes, landscapes and portraits, in which Julie explores the spaces in and around Broadgate.
+Several pieces in the exhibition have been created whilst in situ at The Broadgate Tower, others relate to nearby Liverpool Street Station and to Julie’s role as Crossrail Artist-in-Residence, combining views of contemporary London with those of the archaeological discoveries of Bedlam alongside scenes of regeneration of the City.

 About the artist